 Notes: Receipts from the Electricity Excise Tax and Natural Gas Revenue Tax (and thus total utility taxes) include receipts from an Energy Assistance Charge added to electric and natural gas bills.
 Those funds go to the Supplemental Low-Income Energy Assistance Fund.
 Receipts from the telecommunications tax include the surcharge for wireless connections.
-Those funds go to the Wireless Carrier Reimbursement Fund and the Wireless Service Emergency Fund.
+Those funds go to the Wireless Carrier Reimbursement Fund and the Statewide 9-1-1 Fund (formerly called the Wireless Service Emergency Fund).